rothgar/justingarrison.com/content/blog/2021-07-11-github-url-hacks.md

 ## Public GPG keys

-If you want to get gpg public keys you can add `.gpg` to the ond of their user profile URL.
+If you want to get gpg public keys you can add `.gpg` to the end of their user profile URL.
 I don't actually have any gpg keys so you can see what it looks like if a user doesn't have them with my profile.

 https://github.com/rothgar.gpg